Reportar erros (bugs) e problemas

 Verifique se o erro que pretende comunicar já foi reportado.

 A series of filters display the tracker items and can be accessed by clicking the "Search Tools" button at the top of the list.
-Mouse over the title of the tracker items to check their contents.
 If the issue you are experiencing is not already reported, click on the "New Item" button in the main navigation area.

 A new screen will display and there, the more information you give, the easier it is for the developers.